-And geofencing marketing has proven to be a valuable digital marketing strategy.
-But before you implement geofencing marketing for business expansion, it’s best to get your basics clear about the concept.
+And geofencing marketing has proven to be a valuable online marketing strategy.
+But before you implement geofencing marketing for business expansion, it’s essential to understand how to set up geofences about the concept.

-More or less, everyone uses a smartphone in recent times.
-So, geofencing marketing is a location-based marketing strategy that helps target customers based on their smartphone locations.
+More or less, employing a strategic geofencing marketing strategy in today’s smartphone-dominated world is effective.
+So, geofencing marketing is a highly functional location-based marketing tool that helps target customers based on their smartphone locations.

 So, without any more jibber-jabber, let’s get going!